 The simple analysis assumes that each unit brings the same cash inflow.
 For sellers, cash inflow per unit is the same as the selling price per unit.

 Fixed costs remain fixed, or constant, regardless of unit volume.
-For example, if the costs of floor space, manager's salaries, and janitorial services, do not change with volume, they are fixed costs.
+For example, if the floor space expenses, manager's salaries, and janitorial services, do not change with unit volume, they are fixed costs.

 These costs vary in direct proportion to quantity sold or unit volume.
-Variable costs for selling goods, for instance, might include the direct cost the seller pays to acquire each unit.
-As a result, the total variable cost can be simply cost per unit multiplied by the unit volume.
+Variable costs for selling goods, for instance, might include the "direct cost" the seller pays to acquire each unit.
+As a result, the total variable cost can be "cost per unit" multiplied by the unit volume.